torchlard/Notes/domain_design.md

 - getter to access current value of field `get: O => V`
 - setter take an object and new value, return new object `set: (O,V) => O`

+### reader monad
+- decomplects implementation
+- make implementation more domain friendly
+- dependency injection: defer injection of concrete repository implementation, make design more modular
+- make unit testing easy

+may need to inject multiple repositories / another service / some configuration parameter -> can combine all dependencies into single environment type

+# functional patterns
+two distinct parts
+1. algebra: completely generic and reusable code
+2. interpreter: context-specific implementation that varies across all instances

+## details
+it is found implementations make use of fold => use Monoid define Monoid for Money

+abstraction over context
+`List[A]` provides an effect of repetition of elements of type A `Option[A]` model effect of uncertainty
+`Try[A]` provide effect of reification of exceptions